 The Great Sierra River Cleanup

-The 2014 Great Sierra River Cleanup was held on September 20th, and results are now available.
+The 2015 Great Sierra River Cleanup will be held on Saturday, September 19.

 Participating in the Great Sierra River Cleanup is easy!
-Check back with us in Summer 2015 to find a cleanup and pre-register with your local coordinator.
+Check back with us this summer to find a cleanup and pre-register with your local coordinator to help out on September 19.

 Six Years of Cleaning up the Sierra